 Blue Ribbon Recipe

 Wow!
-The combination of flavors in this recipe are perfect together.
-Cumin is the shining star - you can really taste it.
+The combination of flavors in this recipe is perfect.
+Cumin is the shining star - you really taste it.
 The lard adds a nice extra touch of flavor to the onions.
 We just kept on going back for one more bite, so we could see why it's highly rated by members.
 This is an excellent rice recipe to include with your next Mexican meal.
 The Test Kitchen

 1 1/2 clong grain rice, uncooked